breatheco-de/python-flask-api-tutorial/.breathecode/exercises/08-delete-todo/README.md

     return 'something'
 ```

-When you use the symbols `<` and `>` Flask will return whatever the client specified on that part the URL as a variable, for example:
+When you use the symbols `<` and `>` Flask will return whatever the client specified on that part of the URL as a variable.
+For example:

 ```txt
 The request DELETE /todos/1 will call the function delete_todo with the variable position == 1